Free (Calvin Harris and Ellie Goulding song)

-"Free" is a song by Scottish DJ and record producer Calvin Harris and English singer-songwriter Ellie Goulding, from Harris' first compilation album, 96 Months (2024).
+"Free" is a song by the Scottish DJ and record producer Calvin Harris and the English singer-songwriter Ellie Goulding, from Harris' first compilation album, 96 Months (2024).
 "Free" marks the fourth collaboration between Harris and Goulding, and the duo's first collaboration since 2023's trance song "Miracle", which saw massive critical and commercial success.
 "Free" was released as the lead single from 96 Months on 26 July 2024 under Sony Music UK to widespread critical acclaim from music critics who praised the duo's longtime creative partnership.

 Composition

 "Free" is a dance-pop track, which is built around a piano house refrain.
 Robin Murray from Clash magazine described the production as it "leans back on Millennial pop touchstones, while also overhauling them".
 As well noticing elements that "touches on trance production, while also nodding to hyper-pop".
 Andrew Wescott from Dork said that the "heartfelt" lyrics "echoes the euphoric, singalong vibe that characterizes their past hits".
 "Free" marks the first song from the duo that doesn't feature writing credits from Goulding.